-Listeria monocytogenes is a potential hazard for food safety and therefore public health.
-The aim of the present study was to determine the prevalence and characteristics of L. monocytogenes in Polish ready-to-eat (RTE) meat products in retail.
-Among the 184 439 food samples collected within the framework of national official control and monitoring program only 0.3% were positive for L. monocytogenes.
+Listeria monocytogenes is a potential hazard for food safety and therefore for public health.
+The aim of the present study was to determine the prevalence and characteristics of L. monocytogenes in Polish ready-to-eat (RTE) meat products for retail sale.
+Among the 184,439 food samples collected within the framework of a national official control and monitoring program, only 0.3% were positive for L. monocytogenes.
 A significant group of products that did not meet the criteria were RTE meat products.
-This group accounted for 40% of all non compliant samples.
-A total of 70 L. monocytogenes isolates from RTE meat products (meat, sausages and delicatessen products with meat) were examined.
-The majority of the tested isolates (51%) belonged to serogroup 1/2a-3a, followed by 1/2c-3c (21%), 1/2b-3b-7 (14%) and 4ab-4b-4d-4e (13%).
+This group accounted for 40% of all noncompliant samples.
+Seventy L. monocytogenes isolates from these RTE meat products (meat, sausages, and delicatessen products with meat) were examined.
+The majority of the tested isolates (51%) belonged to serogroup 1/2a-3a followed by 1/2c-3c (21%), 1/2b-3b-7 (14%), and 4ab-4b-4d-4e (13%).
 Serogroup 4a-4c was not present among the tested isolates.
-All L. monocytogenes isolates harbored the virulence-associated genes inlA, inlC, inlJ and lmo2672.
-The llsX marker was detected in twelve of 70 (17%) isolates.
-Ampicillin resistance was the most common resistance phenotype and was identified in 83% of L. monocytogenes isolates.
-A low incidence of resistance to amoxicillin/clavunate acid (6% isolates) was also detected.
-All L. monocytogenes isolates were susceptible to chloramphenicol, gentamicin, ciprofloxacin, meropenem, sulfamethoxazole-trimethoprim, tetracycline and erythromycin.
-This work provides useful information regarding contamination of RTE meat products with L. monocytogenes, which may have implications for food safety risk.
+All L. monocytogenes isolates harbored the virulence-associated genes inlA, inlC, inlJ, and lmo2672.
+The llsX marker was detected in 12 (17%) of the 70 isolates.
+Ampicillin resistance was the most common resistance phenotype and was identified in 83% of the L. monocytogenes isolates.
+A low incidence of resistance to amoxicillin–clavulanic acid (6% of isolates) was also detected.
+All L. monocytogenes isolates were susceptible to chloramphenicol, gentamicin, ciprofloxacin, meropenem, sulfamethoxazole-trimethoprim, tetracycline, and erythromycin.
+This work provides useful information regarding contamination of RTE meat products with L. monocytogenes, which may have implications for food safety risks.